Translate

 Mistiness, precipitation and lots of heat...

-Tale tails!
+Tale tales!

 A great few days out at what must be regarded as a significant moment in modern UK Military aviation.